Does Baking Soda Remove Moisture?

 It’s worth noting that the substance has a narrow application field.
 Thus, it can only absorb water or moisture in small areas, so it will be most effective to apply in small spots on narrow surfaces.

 The appropriate way to eliminate moisture in your wood furniture depends on the severity of the problem.
-For horizontal furniture like tables, drawers, shelves, and even floors, simply sprinkle the substance all over the target area and leave it for at least 24 hours.
+For horizontal furniture like tables, drawers, shelves, and even floors, sprinkle the substance over the target area and leave it for at least 24 hours.

 Can Baking Soda Remove Moisture in Your House?